my2ndhead/thingsee/README.md

 	- More charts for more sensor data
         - Changed energy dashboard
         - Removed auto-refresh from panels
         - Minor bug fixes and improvements

+- ** v1.2.0**
+	- Use of optimized field extractions
+	- Menu restructured
+	- Added First Use Cases incl. configuraton docs
+        - Datamodel added for Pivot
+        - Minor bug fixes and improvements

 ## Limitations